DelectablyChic!

 Winterlicious Reservations Starts TODAY (January 12)!!!!!!!

 Who is excited for Winterlicious?
-The twice-annual ____licious (winter and summer) commences on January 26 and will continue for two weeks.
-Many of the regulars are back, including La … [Read More...]
+The twice-annual ____licious (winter and summer) commences … [Read More...]

-I don't profess to having a daily "uniform" a la Carolina Herrera or Mark Zuckerberg - as in I don't … [Read More...]

 Latest Instagram Photos